zulucmd/zulu/shell_completions.md

 :4
 Completion ended with directive: ShellCompDirectiveNoFileComp # This is on stderr
 ```
 ***Important:*** You should **not** leave traces that print to stdout in your completion code as they will be interpreted as completion choices by the completion script.
-Instead, use the cobra-provided debugging traces functions mentioned further above.
+Instead, use the zulu-provided debugging traces functions mentioned further above.

 ### Specify valid filename extensions for flags that take a filename